Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 There are many different cabarets in Paris, each unique in its own way.
 No matter which one you choose, it’s an experience that I highly recommend.
 After all, how often are you going to be in Paris?
 Give it a try.

 • The most famous of them all is the iconic Moulin Rouge, located at the foot of Montmartre hill.
 It’s also the most expensive of all cabaret shows in Paris.
 But it’s totally worth the money!
-And if you compare it with e.g. shows on Broadway in New York or the best shows in Las Vegas, it’s actually an amazing value for the money.
+(And if you compare it with the best shows in New York or the best shows in Las Vegas, it’s actually an amazing value for the money.)

 • Crazy Horse is another popular option, although a bit more ‘daring’ and there’s a bit more nudity.
 This is something you’ll see in all the shows to a certain extent, but it’s not vulgar in any way.
 We even saw teenagers at the Moulin Rouge.